byCrookie/discord-music/README.md

 variables.
 This can be achieved by using the `--env-file` option of the `docker run` command or other methods to pass environment variables to the container.

-> Warning: Only linux-arm64 is currently supported.
-The bot will not work on architectures other than linux-arm64.

 ```powershell